-hree generations of the Carey/Staples family have developed Forestglen: Maureen Carey (now retired), her daughter Jennie and her grand daughter Alex.
+Three generations of the Carey/Staples family have developed Forestglen: Maureen Carey (now retired), her daughter Jennie and her grand daughter Alex.
 Breeding stock are built on the foundations of Purrumbete El Dorado (SMF), Purrumbete Inti (SMF) and Purrumbete Minty (SW).
 From the beginning we have focused on fleece production, using elite males over females with excellent fleece, frame and mothering.
 Our females are our great strength: every girl is continually assessed for the attributes she will contribute to our herd.

-Forestglen Catalyst - 2017 Best Light Fawn Fleece National Show, sold Sydney Royal Easter Show (RES) has been the premier NSW agricultural exhibition event for more than 100 years.
-The alpaca halter and fleece to Walkley Field. shows are hotly contested with large numbers of exhibits.
-Forestglen Illumination - 2018 Best Medium Fawn Sydney RES, sold to Forestglen has been awarded Supreme fleece at Sydney RES eight times so far: Walkley Field.
-We have sold 3 alpacas at the AAA National Auction, 2 being fawns: 2000 - Purrumbete Minty (SW) - her 5th fleece 2003 - Forestglen Clancy (SLF) 2004 - Forestglen Pendragon (SMF) - sold to Kilnwood Alpaca Stud, UK 2005 - Forestglen Song of Joy 2005 - Forestglen Queen of Diamonds (SW) - sold to Banksia Park, now at Stoneleigh, NZ 2008 - Forestglen Seth (SDF) 2010 - Forestglen Concerto (SW) 2017 - Forestglen Champagne Moment (SMF) - National Champion Medium Fawn 201, sold to Beck Brow, UK 2011 - Forestglen Penzance (SW) 2012 - Forestglen Marakesh (SW) Forestglen have recently purchased Ambersun Fortune of Monaco (aka FM) (SLF) and Millduck Toy Boy (SMF) to compliment our fawn breeding program.
+Sydney Royal Easter Show (RES) has been the premier NSW agricultural exhibition event for more than 100 years.
+The alpaca halter and fleece shows are hotly contested with large numbers of exhibits.

+Forestglen has been awarded Supreme fleece at Sydney RES eight times so far:

+2000 - Purrumbete Minty (SW) - her 5th fleece

+2003 - Forestglen Clancy (SLF)

+2005 - Forestglen Song of Joy

+2008 - Forestglen Seth (SDF)

+2010 - Forestglen Concerto (SW)

+2011 - Forestglen Penzance (SW)

+2012 - Forestglen Marakesh (SW)

+2017 - Ambersun Fortune of Monaco (SLF)

 Four of these supremes are females, retained exclusively in Forestglen's herd.
-The first FM progeny are on the ground and will enter our show program We strongly focus on white fleece production, but a quarter of our herd shortly are fawns.
+We strongly focus on white fleece production, but a quarter of our herd are fawns.

+Some notable fawn stud stock bred by Forestglen are: